-More beautiful than Ho Chi Minh, Hanoi is also the capital of Vietnam and one that highlights the past.
-French colonial architecture is still standing within the city and is central to the city’s Old Town.
+Some consider it more beautiful than Ho Chi Minh, Hanoi is the largest city in the north, one that highlights the past.
+French colonial architecture is still standing within the city and is central to the city’s Old Quarter.

 There are many different memorials and museums dedicated to the difficult history, and the new energy of the city has pushed it towards a bright future.
 Dining is a big draw for tourists in the city who are eager to taste traditional Vietnamese food.